Dog RER Calculator

 3. Finally, we multiply the RER by a specific factor based on your dog's life stage and activity level to find the total daily calories (MER).

-This standard method ensures your dog's diet is based on biological science rather than guessing.
+This standard method aims to support your dog's diet is based on biological science rather than guessing.

 What Your Maintenance Energy Requirement Means

-Your MER result tells you exactly how many calories to feed your dog daily to maintain their current weight or reach a health goal.
+Your MER result provides an estimate of how many calories to feed your dog daily to maintain their current weight or reach a health goal.

 Weight Management: If your dog needs to lose weight, aim for a calorie intake near 1.0 x RER.
-You should measure portions carefully and reduce high-calorie treats to stay within this strict limit.
+One may consider measure portions carefully and reduce high-calorie treats to stay within this strict limit.

 Active Dogs: For very active or working dogs, calorie needs jump significantly, often reaching 2.0 to 4.0 times their RER.
 These dogs need nutrient-dense, high-energy food to effectively support their muscles and daily stamina.

 Puppies & Growth: Growing puppies require the most energy relative to their size, often needing 3.0 to 6.0 times their RER.
-You should feed them frequent meals throughout the day to support rapid development without overloading their small stomachs.
+One may consider feed them frequent meals throughout the day to support rapid development without overloading their small stomachs.

 Pro Tip